Watch the video below.

 Since targeted temperature management needs to be implemented you should choose a single target temperature between _____°C and _____°C selected, achieved, and then maintained constantly for at least 24 hours.CorrectIncorrect

-True or False: Prophylactic administration of lidocaine to patients with acute coronary syndromes is not recommended.CorrectIncorrect
+True or False: Prophylactic administration of lidocaine to patients during the post-cardiac arrest phase is not recommended.CorrectIncorrect